The Things We Bury: Writing

 Asked whether Christian Ward lied to his brother to save himself in the episode, Executive producer Maurissa Tancharoen said "After seeing the Ward brothers together, these are the questions we had hoped the audience would be asking.
 Grant had painted such a horrible portrait of Christian, and we believed him.
 But when we finally meet Christian in the flesh, not only does he seem like a decent man, he has a very different take on the stories Grant has told.
-Then Grant makes Christian a victim before our very eyes, forcing him to admit “the truth.”
+Then Grant makes Christian a victim before our very eyes, forcing him to admit "the truth."
 So, who do you choose to believe?"
 On the potential interactions between Grant Ward and "The Doctor" introduced at the end of the episode, she said "We have a few uneasy alliances between characters on the show this year.
-The Doctor and Ward is another relationship we’re introducing.
-Both of these men are complicated, it’s hard to tell where their true intentions lie.
-They’ve each displayed some rather unpredictable and unsavory behavior.
-Seeing them “work together” will be interesting to say the least."
+The Doctor and Ward is another relationship we're introducing.
+Both of these men are complicated, it's hard to tell where their true intentions lie.
+They've each displayed some rather unpredictable and unsavory behavior.
+Seeing them "work together" will be interesting to say the least."

 Casting

 In October 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Nick Blood would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, Jemma Simmons, and Lance Hunter, respectively.
-It was also revealed that the guest cast for the episode would include B. J. Britt as Antoine Triplett, Adrianne Palicki as Bobbi Morse, Henry Simmons as Alphonso "Mack" Mackenzie, Reed Diamond as Daniel Whitehall / Werner Reinhardt, Tim DeKay as Senator Christian Ward, Kyle MacLachlan as "The Doctor", Hayley Atwell as Peggy Carter, Simon Kassianides as Sunil Bakshi, Lou Ferrigno Jr. as Agent Hauer, Al Coronel as Agent Rivera, Dichen Lachman as young woman, Eijiro Ozaki as prisoner, Alexander Leeb as scientist, and Willem Van Der Vegt as officer.
+It was also revealed that the guest cast for the episode would include B. J. Britt as Antoine Triplett, Adrianne Palicki as Bobbi Morse, Henry Simmons as Alphonso "Mack" Mackenzie, Reed Diamond as Werner Reinhardt / Daniel Whitehall, Tim DeKay as Senator Christian Ward, Kyle MacLachlan as "The Doctor", Hayley Atwell as Peggy Carter, Simon Kassianides as Sunil Bakshi, Lou Ferrigno Jr. as Agent Hauer, Al Coronel as Agent Rivera, Dichen Lachman as the young woman and the Doctor's wife, Eijiro Ozaki as prisoner, Alexander Leeb as scientist, and Willem Van Der Vegt as officer.
 However, Ferrigno, Coronel, Ozaki, Leeb, and Van Der Vegt did not receive guest star credit in the episode.
 Britt, Palicki, Simmons, Diamond, DeKay, MacLachlan, Atwell, and Kassianides all reprise their roles from earlier in the series.